 This figure is is a measure of the percent of long-term care residents which suffered from pressure ulcers.
 Many experts believe that pressure ulcers are an indicator of the quality of nursing care a nursing home provides.

 Minimizes Serious Falls

-This metric gauges the percentage of long-term residents which suffered falls leading to major injury.
-This is one of the statistics we use in determining our nursing scores.
+This datapoint tells you the percentage of long-term care patients which sustained a fall leading to major injury.
+This is one of the statistics we use in computing nursing ratings.